 - Vision suddenly came to an end for everyone

-Women and Everyone Else Went to the Wrong Tomb- There were lots of rock tombs, and they went to the wrong tomb.
+The Wrong Tomb Theory- There were lots of rock tombs, and they went to the wrong tomb.
 A young man guessed what they were doing and pointed them to the correct tomb.
 Embarrassed at their mistake, they fled.
 In the actual story, an angel tells the women, Mark 16:6- “He is not here; behold, here is the place where they laid Him.”

 - Visit to the tomb is well-documented.